gtamang001/devops-poc/mds/ansible.md

 Communication uses SSH :
 Widely trusted and used communication protocol

-If Ansible Operator can ssh into a target system, he/she can perfrom actions on it using Ansible.
+If Ansible operator can ssh into a target system, he/she can perfrom actions on it using Ansible.

-Can be installed using python pip command
+can be installed using python pip command

 Inventory
-Collection of Hosts IP addresses
+Collection of Host IP addresses
-Sometimes categorized into groups and Subgroups
+Sometimes categorized into groups and sub-groups

 Inventory Variables :
 key : Value pairs